-God-Centered, Christ-Exalting, Bible-Centered
+God-Centered, Christ-Exalting, Bible-Saturated

 God has been revealed fully and finally in Jesus Christ.
 He is the image of the invisible God being the exact imprint of God’s nature.
 We value exalting Jesus Christ in all that we do.
 We desire to magnify the glory of person of Christ and the glorious sufficiency of His work of salvation.

 It is not enough for the Bible to be background noise in the local church.
 We obey God by obeying Scripture.
 We know God by knowing Scripture.
 We cannot worship, love, or serve God rightly apart from Scripture; therefore, we need the Bible.
-Because God has revealed Himself to us through His word, we love the Bible.
-We desire all we do as a local church to be saturated with the Word of God – whether preaching God’s Word, singing God’s Word, praying God’s Word, seeing God’s Word in the ordinances, and or fellowshipping around God’s Word.
+Because God has revealed Himself to us through His Word, we love the Bible.
+We desire all we do as a local church to be saturated with the Word of God – whether preaching God’s Word, singing God’s Word, praying God’s Word, seeing God’s Word in the ordinances, or fellowshipping around God’s Word.

 A Reformed Understanding of Salvation

 We are a Reformed church in our understanding of what the Scriptures teach about salvation.
 We believe and teach the absolute sovereignty of God in salvation.
 We believe that this doctrine affects every aspect of our church life, including our doctrine, our preaching, our philosophy of ministry, our counseling, and our worship.
 We stand upon the five “solas” of the Reformation (Sola scriptura/Scripture alone, Sola fide/faith alone, Sola gratia/grace alone, Solus Christus/Christ alone, and Soli Deo Gloria/glory to God alone), and we affirm and teach the five “doctrines of grace” (Total Depravity, Unconditional Election, Efficacious Atonement, Effectual Call, and the Perseverance of the Saints).